- Corporate Data

 is realized.

-The most prominent feature of the LBC corporate database is its volume of 12.5 million records, which is a direct result of its specialization in customer data maintenance and marketing.
+One of the most prominent features of the LBC corporate database is its volume of 12.5 million records.
+This is because the LBC corporate database is specifically designed for customer data management and marketing purposes.

-For instance, when maintaining customer data, the LBC database serves as a reference guide.
-If this reference (LBC) lacks sufficient data, it becomes impossible to maintain high-accuracy customer records.
+For instance, when managing customer information, the LBC database serves as a reference guide.
+If this reference guide (LBC) lacks sufficient data, it becomes impossible to accurately manage or clean your customer records.
+High-precision customer data management cannot be achieved under such conditions.

-Furthermore, when planning marketing strategies or executing outreach, it is essential to view the entire market to identify untapped segments and non-client companies.
-This requires a comprehensive database that covers the entire market landscape.
+Furthermore, when planning marketing strategies or executing outreach, it is essential to first view the entire market to identify untapped markets and non-client companies.
+To do this, you need a database that provides a comprehensive view of the entire market.

 For these reasons, we have built a database containing 12.5 million records.
-Additionally, the LBC corporate database includes a vast amount of non-private sector data, such as central government agencies, local municipalities, schools, hospitals, public interest corporations, social welfare corporations, and religious organizations.
-While corporate credit research firms are well-known for their databases, non-private sector data is often less critical for credit assessment purposes.
-In contrast, because the primary purpose of the LBC corporate database is customer data maintenance and marketing, we actively collect and include this data as well.
+Additionally, the LBC corporate database includes a vast amount of data beyond private enterprises, such as central government agencies, local municipalities, schools, hospitals, public interest corporations, social welfare corporations, and religious organizations.
+While corporate credit research firms are well-known for their business databases, data on non-private entities is often less critical for credit assessment purposes.
+In contrast, because the primary purpose of the LBC corporate database is customer data management and marketing rather than credit assessment, we actively collect and include this diverse range of data.

-By utilizing our accumulated knowledge (cleansing expertise) during the matching process between your customer database and the LBC corporate database, we achieve a high match rate.
-This allows for the maintenance of a significantly larger volume of data.
+We achieve a high matching rate by utilizing our accumulated knowledge (cleansing expertise) during the matching process between your customer database and the LBC corporate information database.
+This allows for the maintenance and organization of a larger volume of data.

-Furthermore, by leveraging our long-cultivated data cleansing technology, we are collaborating to visualize identical and affiliated companies by assigning common keys* and latitude/longitude information to the registry information (over 10 million records) used in statistical surveys conducted by the Ministry of Economy, Trade and Industry.
+Furthermore, using our long-cultivated data cleansing technology, we assist in visualizing identical or affiliated companies by assigning common keys* and latitude/longitude information to the registry data (over 10 million records) used in statistical surveys conducted by the Ministry of Economy, Trade and Industry.

 (Ministry of Economy, Trade and Industry Begins Using the LBC Corporate Database)